 Ken Fisher has written the monthly "Portfolio Strategy" column in Forbes for the last 30 years, which makes him the 3rd longest running columnist in the magazine's 90+ year history.

-Ken Fisher is the CEO and Co-Chief Investment Officer of Fisher Investments, an over $65 billion1 independent, fee-only investment adviser.
+Ken Fisher is the Executive Chairman and Co-Chief Investment Officer of Fisher Investments, an over $65 billion1 independent, fee-only investment adviser.

 Ken Fisher has authored 11 books on investing, including four New York Times bestsellers.
 He has also written numerous academic research papers.